netkrida/myhome/prisma/README.md

 # Database Seeding Guide

-This directory contains database seeders for the MultiKost application, providing sample data for testing all user roles in the RBAC system.
+This directory contains database seeders for the MyHome application, providing sample data for testing all user roles in the RBAC system.

 ## Quick Start